emissary-ingress/emissary/reference/core/tls.md

 ## `TLSContext`

-The `TLSContext` type manges TLS configurations.
+The `TLSContext` type manages TLS configurations.
 The `TLSContext` replaces the original tls `Module` in older versions of Ambassador (pre-0.50).

 ```yaml
 ---